Qualifying near coastal sea service

 In such cases, your sea service will be recognised according to its equivalence to the National Standard for Commercial Vessels Part D—Crew competencies requirements including:

 - duration and frequency of voyages

 - type of duties performed and their duration and frequency

 - the relevance of the service to the certificate of competency applied for.

-If we consider that any of your sea service is not relevant to the certificates of competency being applied for, all or part of your service may not be accepted as qualifying sea service.
+If we consider that any of your sea service is not relevant to the certificate of competency being applied for, all or part of your service may not be accepted as qualifying sea service.

 These instructions are summary information only.
-We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and the National Standard for Commercial Vessels Part D, Crew Competencies.
+We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and the National Standard for Commercial Vessels Part D—Crew competencies.
 These documents have full details of the eligibility and other requirements for certificate applications.